Your secret to getting and staying well

 • How will I know that my treatments are working?

-When you have the right care team working with you, you can rest assured you are doing all you can for your health.
+When you have the right clinical care team working with you, you can rest assured you are doing all you can for your health.

-Additional source:
+Article source:

-: Harvard Medical School
+Teamwork in medical care: Harvard Medical School